FLATLAY/flatlayWiki/intro-to-flatlay.md

 You will be added to the threads you need.
 Currently active Telegram threads are:
 * FLATLAY Connect Front End: https://web.telegram.org/#/im?p=g399949627
 * FLATLAY Mobile Testing Feedback: https://web.telegram.org/#/im?p=g388966952

-## Terminology for our platform

-**Creatives** - Content creators and influencers using Flatlay to create shoppable content.
-Also referred to as: Users.
-**Brands** - Businesses using the platform, either by integrating their product or running campaigns.
-Also referred to as: Businesses.
-**Advocates** - Creatives partnering with brands for a campaign or specific product push.
-**Collection** - Shoppable products within a unit of content.
-**Digital shop** - The sum of a creative’s collections (shoppable content), viewable through their profile on the flatlay app.
-**Campaign** - Marketing campaign wherein a Creative collaborates with a Brand to product sponsored content.
-Brand’s can post an open-call for applications, send out invites to specific creatives via a List or personally invite them to apply.
-**List** - A brand’s list of prospective candidates for a campaign.

-A full list of the services we offer and the terminology we use can be found at: https://wiki.flatlay.io/intro-to-flatlay/glossary-of-terms.

 ## Team-specific Information